vivienprk/degree-show-2022/projects/ChristyMcCarron.md

 ## Project Findings

 The final created artifact is a web application that allows the user to edit source code with IDE tools such as auto-complete and auto-fill.

-The results of analysis on the source code are displayed to the user.
+Analysis is performed on the source code in the form of:

 <span style="color:rgb(52, 152, 219)">Syntactical Analysis</span> Does the code fit the syntax of the language.